goviiind/Realtime-Pizza-App-Node-Experss-Mongo/README.md

 # Installation

-After download or clone run npm install to install all the dependancies.
+After download or clone run <code>npm install</code> to install all the dependancies.